Yasukazu/Commander/MODIFIED.md

   - get # (# is a number of 1st column shown by pager output of List command)
  ## Help with auto-completing command name:
   - help (TAB key to show command names, use cursor keys[up,down,left,right] to choose one.)
-  ## Logging output to log files:
+ ## Logging output
-   - Error/warning/exception messages are saved into 'keeper.log[.*]' files.
+  - stderr as default

 # Modified parts
 ## Added files: